craftcms/docs/docs/cloud/headless-apps.md

 signature’s 60-second lifetime.

-Use narrow tags such as `craft:blog` or `craft:products`, and avoid bursts of site-wide invalidations.
+Use narrow tags such as `craft:blog` or `craft:products`, and avoid bursts of app-wide invalidations.
 When revalidation throws, Next.js continues serving the last successful result and tries again on a later request.

 Vercel provides this stale-while-revalidate behavior through